 Becoming a software engineer is a smart career choice.

-That’s because all software engineers aren’t created equal and there are cities that pay software engineers significantly more than others
+That’s because all software engineers aren’t created equal, and some cities pay software engineers significantly more than others.

 Typical graduate software engineer salaries start from £18,000 a year.